ClementLptr/BenefitsOfDepth/README.md

 ### Project Overview
 The goal of this project is to empirically verify the theoretical benefits and limitations of neural network depth as presented in the paper, specifically focusing on:
 - Theorem 1.1 demonstrates that increasing the depth of a neural network enhances its ability to approximate complex functions.
-It shows that deeper networks, through their additional layers, can better capture intricate, non-linear relationships in data, outperforming shallow networks in tasks requiring high representational capacity.

 ### Implementation Details
 The code is implemented in Python using: